kshaffer/musicianshipResources/sonataRecap.md

 {{ page.title }}
 ================

-The *recapitulation* is the goal of the sonata, coming after the *exposition* and the *development* (anything that preceeds the exposition is *introduction* and anything that follows the recapitulation is *coda*).
+The *recapitulation* is the goal of the sonata, coming after the *exposition* and the *development* (anything that precedes the exposition is *introduction* and anything that follows the recapitulation is *coda*).
 It answers the expectations set forth by the exposition, and it brings the *essential sonata closure*.
 Thus, the relationship between the exposition and the recapitulation is the key focus of a sonata analysis.
 In particular, in a two-part exposition, what happens between the MC and the EEC/ESC (in other words, S) is what “makes a sonata a sonata” (Hepokoski/Darcy, p.
 117).

 In light of the importance of this relationship, an analysis of a recapitulation should always take place in light of the exposition.